okeeffed/cheat-sheets/COMP3306-AI/2-Problem-Solving-And-Search.md

 ## Informed vs Uninformed Search

 - A search strategy defines the order of node expansion

+**Uniformed**
 - Uninformed search strategies do not use problem specific knowledge beyond the definition of the problem, i.e. they do not use heuristic knowledge.
 	- expand nodes systematically
 	- know if node is goal or non-goal
 	- cannot compare two non-goal nodes (do not know if one goal node is better than another)
 	- typically inefficient

+**Informed**
+- Informed search strategies use problem-specific heuristic knowledge to select the order of node expansion.
+They:
+	- can compare non-goal nodes – they know if one non-goal node is better than another one
+	- are typically more efficient